 Stuttgart fired Pellegrino Matarazzo on October 10.
 On December 5, Bruno Labbadia finally took his seat.

-Frank Kramer was fired on October 19, with Schalke in the last position, proving that October was a horrible month for football manager sacked in Germany.
+Frank Kramer was fired on October 19, with Schalke in the last position, proving that October was a horrible month for a football manager sacked in Germany.
 He was replaced by Thomas Reis.

 Coach fired in Ligue 1 2022-23